zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/audit/scenarios/ef-core-audit-exclude-include-entity.md

 ## Exclude/Include by Entity Entry

-You can exclude or include by entity entry with the 2 followings method:
+You can exclude or include by entity entry with the 2 following methods:

 - `ExcludeByEntry(Func<ObjectStateEntry, bool>`: Exclude the current entity.
 - `IncludeByEntry(Func<ObjectStateEntry, bool>`: Include the current entity.

-Excluding/Including by entry entry give you additional flexibility as you have access to the `EntityState` and more information.
+Excluding/Including by entity entry gives you additional flexibility as you have access to the `EntityState` and more information.

 {% include template-example.html %}
 ```csharp